 Whether you are a thrill-seeker looking for your next adventure, a history buff interested in ancient civilisations or budding conservationist eager to learn more, there are plenty of traveller’s treasures to discover whilst volunteering in Peru!
 From exploring the snow-capped Andes Mountains, visiting giant sand dunes in Huacachina, taking in dramatic landscapes whilst trekking through the Colca Canyon, to absorbing local culture whilst wandering the cobbled streets of beautiful Cusco.

-Alongside the array of activities available for travellers in Peru, there is also a great need for volunteers to work on conservation initiatives and community projects.
+Alongside the array of activities available for travellers in Peru, there is also a great need for volunteers to work on conservation initiatives.
 Pod Volunteer is an award-winning non-profit organisation helping people to volunteer in Peru for as little as 2 weeks or as long as 3 months.

 Climate wise, Peru is a huge country and the weather varies considerably depending on whether you are based on the coast, in the highlands or in the amazon rainforest.
 Cities such as Arequipa and Huaraz both have fairly consistent climates with highs of around 23°C and lows of 9°C each month and are typically dry throughout the year.
 In contrast, the Manu rainforest region has a tropical climate with daily temperatures around 20-30°C, with wet season from October to March.
 Volunteers are needed all year round in Peru.